SACHI Dental Clinic

 • Bite Examination: We check your bite condition and assess for any problems.

-Based on these examination results, our dentists comprehensively diagnose your oral condition and develop optimal treatment plans.
+Based on these examination results, the dentist will comprehensively diagnose your oral condition and develop an optimal treatment plan.

-5. Treatment Plan Explanation and Consent: Collaborative Treatment
+5. Treatment Plan Explanation and Consent: Collaborative Treatment with Patients

 Treatment Plan Explanation Content

-6. First Visit Costs: Detailed Cost Information
+6. Initial Visit Costs: Detailed Cost Information

-First visit costs vary depending on examination and treatment content, but with 30% health insurance coverage, costs typically range from 3,000 to 5,000 yen.
+Initial visit costs vary depending on examination and treatment content, but with 30% health insurance coverage, costs typically range from 3,000 to 5,000 yen.

-Cost Supplementary Information
+Additional Cost Information

 Advance Cost Confirmation